A Fan Theory About Home Alone‘s Old Man Marley & the Film’s Christmas Carol Overtones

 Consider a few of the following examples:

-- Peter and Kate McCallister leaves a pizza delivery person standing in the entrance, drags their feet in paying him, and doesn’t tip.
+- Peter and Kate McCallister leave a pizza delivery person standing in the entrance, drag their feet in paying him, and doesn’t tip.

 - Kevin is ignored, neglected, and—on the occasions he’s acknowledged—verbally abused.

 - He prefers cheese pizza (an ordinary preference for an eight year old) and doesn’t get to eat any of it at dinner.
 His older brother bullies him for this desire and pretends to vomit on him.
 When Kevin retaliates, he’s accused of ruining dinner and sent to sleep in the attic.

 - His family members call him, to his face, in quick succession, the following insults: “such a disease”, “you little jerk,” and “les incompetents”.